 A larger than normal white tip on the tail or white running up the front of the stifle (back leg) are sometimes an indicator.
 But not always, as in Hope’s case.

 It is a dominant gene.
 When 2 dogs with a white factor gene are bred, puppies can sometimes inherit from both parents.
 This produces a puppy with a normal colored head and a mostly white body.
 Hence the name, color headed white sheltie!
+For the sake of brevity, the color headed white sheltie is abbreviated CHW.

 This is quite different than the double merle discussed on another page.
 The puppy is completely normal in every way including hearing and sight.